 TRUCK ACCIDENT ATTORNEY AUSTIN

-While our primary office is in Houston, Texas, we maintain a satellite office in Austin to better serve our clients.
+While our primary law office for truck accidents is in Houston, Texas, we maintain a satellite office in Austin to better serve our clients.
 We take appointments at both facilities and offer home and hospital consultations by appointment only to those who cannot travel due to their injuries.

 Do not let the insurance company handle your claim.
 Insurance companies for the truck driver typically contact an injured person quickly after the crash.
 The intention of the adjuster is to establish rapport with the victim and infer that the victim does not need an attorney to represent them in the case.
 Often words such as “we accept responsibility” are used, and people mistake that to mean we will pay you fairly.
 That is not the case; insurance companies are trying to pay as little as a possibly can on each claim to maximize their profitability.
 If an insurance company can pay you $.10 on the dollar, they will do so without batting an eye.